csci265-team/HiddenFrame/documentation/design.md

     API Server-->>User: Error is returned
 ```

-Represented below is the basic flow for accessing API routes both privilaged and non privilaged:
+Represented below is the basic flow for accessing API routes both privileged and non privileged:
+###### API Access

 ```mermaid
 ---